-- A. No teacher with Professional Teacher Status (PTS) shall be laid off pursuant to a reduction in force or reorganization if there is a teacher without such status for whose position the teacher with PTS is currently certified or if there is a less qualified teacher with PTS holding the same or similar position for which the teacher with PTS is currently certified. - B. Teachers with PTS will be laid off within their discipline categories as defined in Section F below.
-In making a decision regarding the layoff or reduction in force of a teacher(s) with professional teacher status, the Superintendent/designee shall consider (i) the best interests of students in the school or district, (ii) the needs of the system as defined by the Superintendent/designee, and (iii) the qualifications of teachers with professional teacher status in the discipline category/categories. - C. In determining which teacher(s) with PTS to lay off in a discipline category(ies), the Superintendent will consider: - i.
-The teacher's experience in the subject area(s) and/or grade level(s)/classes to be taught; - ii.
-The nature and diversity of the teacher's licenses/certifications such as Special Education licenses and/or ELL/ESL to allow for flexibility in future assignments; - iii.
-DESE endorsements, such as but not limited to SEI endorsement and autism endorsement, held by the teacher; - iv.
-The teacher's proficiency in a second or more languages spoken by students in the district; - v.
-The teacher's educational background, professional achievements and activities; and vi.
-The quality and quantity of performance by the teacher including factors of job performance in the teacher's three most recent summative evaluation ratings (if available); however, no distinction shall be made between proficient and exemplary ratings.
-In determining whether there is a difference in evaluations, an Arbitrator shall not substitute his judgment for that of the Superintendent unless it is determined that the Superintendent has not demonstrated that his/her decision was made on a reasonable basis.
-The evaluations shall be considered by an Arbitrator to be an accurate reflection of teacher performance and shall not be subject to contrary testimony.
+A. No educator with Professional Teacher Status (PTS) shall be laid off pursuant to a reduction in force or reorganization if there is an educator without such status for whose position the educator with PTS is currently certified or if there is a less qualified educator with PTS holding the same or similar position for which the educator with PTS is currently certified.

+B. Educators with PTS will be laid off within their discipline categories as defined in Section F below.
+In making a decision regarding the layoff or reduction in force of an educator(s) with professional teacher status, the Superintendent/designee shall consider (i) the best interests of students in the school or district, (ii) the needs of the system as defined by the Superintendent/designee, and (iii) the qualifications of educators with professional teacher status in the discipline category/categories.

+C. In determining which educator(s) with PTS to lay off in a discipline category(ies), the Superintendent will consider:

+- i.
+The educator's experience in the subject area(s) and/or grade level(s)/classes to be taught; - ii.
+The nature and diversity of the educator's licenses/certifications such as Special Education licenses and/or ELL/ESL to allow for flexibility in future assignments; - iii.
+DESE endorsements, such as but not limited to SEI endorsement and autism endorsement, held by the educator;

+- iv.
+The educator's proficiency in a second or more languages spoken by students in the district; - v.
+The educator's educational background, professional achievements and activities; and - vi.
+The quality and quantity of performance by the educator including factors of job performance in the educator's three most recent summative evaluation ratings (if available); however, no distinction shall be made between proficient and exemplary ratings.
+In determining whether there is a difference in evaluations, an Arbitrator shall not substitute the Arbitrator's judgment for that of the Superintendent unless it is determined that the Superintendent has not demonstrated that their decision was made on a reasonable basis.
+The evaluations shall be considered by an Arbitrator to be an accurate reflection of educator performance and shall not be subject to contrary testimony.

-Seniority shall be used as a tie-breaker in personnel actions under this paragraph among teachers whose qualifications are no different.
+Seniority shall be used as a tie-breaker in personnel actions under this paragraph among educators whose qualifications are no different.
 Ties on the seniority list shall be broken by a lottery.